Texas obscenity law: Prosecuted cases

-Prosecution under the statute is rare but has occasionally occurred.
+Prosecution under the statute has been rare.
 In 2001, attorneys Mary and Ted Roberts used the obscenity statute in an elaborate extortion scheme against a number of men who had engaged in extramarital relations with Mary Roberts.
 In Burleson in 2004, Joanne Webb faced up to one year in prison for selling a vibrator to two undercover police officers posing as a married couple at a private party.
 She was later acquitted, and the undercover officers were issued reprimands.
 In 2007, a lingerie shop in Lubbock was raided, and items "deemed to be illegal by the Texas Penal Code" were confiscated.
 The clerk on duty at the time was arrested, but charges were later dropped.

+Classifications and penalties

+If one is in possession of obscene material with intent to either distribute or promote, it is a Class A Misdemeanor, which is punishable with up to one year in county jail as well as a fine up to 4,000 dollars.
+If recharged with the same crime again, it is a State Jail Felony, which punishable with 180 days to two years in state jail with a fine of up to 10,000 dollars.

+If one is in possession of large amounts of obscene material with intent to distribute or promote, it is considered a State Jail Felony.
+If charged again for large amounts of obscene material, it is a third degree felony with a sentence of 2–10 years in state jail as well as a fine up to 10,000 dollars.

+If offenses happen within a 1000-foot radius of a school, charges may be increased and those charged are required to register as a sex offender.